niehusst/MOPbx/README.md

 [![CircleCI](https://circleci.com/gh/niehusst/MOPbx.svg?style=svg)](https://app.circleci.com/pipelines/github/niehusst/MOPbx)

+Mop up garbage translation files and clean junk from your .pbxproj file!

-If you hate manually cleaning the .pbxproj file in your iOS projects of empty translation (.strings) files, translation files for .xibs that no longer exist, or slowly removing pbx references to files that no longer exist, then this is the repo/script for you!
-(Billy Mays' voice echos in your mind)
+If you hate manually cleaning the .pbxproj file in your iOS projects of empty translation (.strings) files, translation files for .xibs that no longer exist, or slowly removing pbx references to files that no longer exist one by one, then this is the repo/script for you!
+(Ryan Higa's voice echos in your mind; you hear him selling you a DVD about mops.)

 ## Setup